The Subaru 360 is no Ferrari, but it’s a thrill nonetheless

 Indeed, 360s are well suited to short hops, since they needn’t be warmed up.
 “I let it sit over the winter and then in spring just turn the key and let it go,” says Chomitz.
 He likes to use it to shop at Trader Joe’s, 1.4 miles from his house.

-The 360 was the first Japanese kei car to be mass-produced, in a run that lasted from 1958 to 1973.
-They were first imported into the US in 1971, by Malcolm Bricklin.
-U.S. sales may have reached 3000.
-Chomitz has a 1970.
+The 360 was the first Japanese kei car to be mass-produced, in a run that lasted from 1958 to 1971.
+They were imported into the US beginning in 1968, by Malcolm Bricklin.
+According to Hemmings, “just under 10,000… and their derivatives were officially imported to America in the initial three years…” Chomitz has a 1970.

 For Chomitz, who has had a Citroën 2CV for 25 years, and who recently procured a 1971 Citroen DS wagon, the 360 was an accidental acquisition.